Why do ‘those eyes’ draw us in so much?

 Our pets know they will survive and live longer happier lives with this ‘happy hormone’ flooding through their systems so they gaze at us as much as they can and we know too that this social interaction with something we love so much is going to help us lead happier lives, so the long gazes with ‘those eyes’ continues!

 This is part of understanding why we overfeed our pets and hopefully by explaining it, you will not give in to those loving big-eyed stares by reaching for the treats.
-Our family relationships may break down with the stress, but each family member knows that the love of your family dog is unconditional and we all need that oxytocin happy-hormone release from our pets.
+Our family relationships may break down with the stress of the pandemic, but each family member knows that the love of your family dog is unconditional and we all need that oxytocin happy-hormone release from our pets.

 We offer help and guidance on how to help get your dog back into a healthy eating routine so that they live longer, happier pain-free lives as we too own pets who like you know, mean the world to us so we understand.